sabidhasan/compsci/MIT6.0002/MIT6.0002-1.md

   # If the goal is reached, then pass up to parents
   if start == goal: return path
   #Loop thru children (-current_path ensures we don't loop)
-  for child_node in start.children - current_path:
+  for child_node in start.children - path:
   	child_path = DFS(graph, child_node, goal, path, shortest)
     if shortest == None or len(shortest) > child_path:
       shortest = child_path